 What our Introduction to Multiplication lesson plan includes

 The lesson contains three pages of content to guide students through the process of multiplying whole numbers.
-The first page starts off explaining that multiplication is repeated addition.
+The lesson begins by explaining that multiplication is repeated addition.
 It provides an example with pictures that will help students understand how this concept works.
-The lesson describes how knowing how multiplication works is at least as important as memorizing multiplication facts.
+The example explains that, to find 5 x 3, you can use repeated addition (3 + 3 + 3 + 3 + 3 = 15), but using multiplication is faster (5 x 3 = 15).
+The lesson also states that knowing how multiplication works is at least as important as memorizing multiplication facts.

 MAKE YOUR OWN PROBLEM ACTIVITY